A conduit for pushing changes in a feed to the rest of the IndieWeb

 - Will send WebSub notifications for feeds which declare a WebSub hub

-- Will send webnotify notifications for entries discovered on those feeds or specified directly
+- Will send WebMention notifications for entries discovered on those feeds or specified directly

 - Can perform autodiscovery of additional feeds on entry pages

-- Can do a full site submission on Atom feeds configured with RFC 5005
+- Can do a full backfill on Atom feeds configured with RFC 5005

-First, you'll want to have your Atom (or RSS) feed implement the WebSub protocol.
+If you want to support WebSub, have your feed implement the WebSub protocol.
 The short version is that you should have a

 <link rel="hub" href="http://path/to/hub" /> in your feed's top-level element.